bridgedotnet/CLI/README.md

 --nocore | Do not extract core javascript files.
 --norecursive | Non-recursive search for .cs source files.
 --notimestamp | Do not show timestamp in log messages.

+ More information on getting started with Bridge.NET at https://bridge.net/docs.